Jason Stanley

 Headspace/Chamber gauge

 A Chamber gauge will be used in conjunction with the caliper.
-The chamber gauge helps measure how much the case shoulder is being bumped back when the case is resized.
+The chamber gauge measures how much the case shoulder is being bumped back when the case is resized.

 For custom barrels, the gunsmith will make me a chamber gauge by partially running the chamber reamer into a scrap piece of barrel.
 On factory barrels I use Hornady’s Lock-n-Load Headspace Gauge.
 Both tools are used in the same way.